victorjoh/twinpin/README.md

 # twinpin
 ![twinpin screenshot](images/screenshot.png "twinpin screenshot")

 twinpin is a minimal twin-stick arena shooter.
+The player controls the character with a gamepad.
+So far I have only tried it with a Sony DualShock 4 V2.
 I develop this game to satisfy my functional programming itch.

-## Prerequisites
+## Build dependencies
-Stack will download most of the build dependencies but there are some manual steps required to get SDL2 working.
+Stack is used to build the project.
+Stack will download most of the other build dependencies but there are some manual steps required to get SDL2 working.

-### Windows prerequisites
+### Windows specific setup
-To set up SDL2 for Windows follow step 1-4 in [this Reddit post](https://www.reddit.com/r/haskellgamedev/comments/4jpthu/windows_sdl2_is_now_almost_painless_via_stack/).
+To set up SDL2 for Windows, follow step 1-4 in [this Reddit post](https://www.reddit.com/r/haskellgamedev/comments/4jpthu/windows_sdl2_is_now_almost_painless_via_stack/).

 ## How to build and play